mulesoft/api-console/docs/api-components.md

 ## Optional but useful dependencies

 Parts of the logic is optional for API console.
-Things like OAuth 1 or 2 authorization, handling the request or support for cryptography is not included by default.
+Things like OAuth 1 and 2 authorization, handling the request, or support for cryptography is not included by default.
-If you application already support similar logic if better to use it and reduce size of the final build.
+If you application already support similar logic it's better to use your application's logic and reduce size of the final build.
 This optional dependencies are:

 - advanced-rest-client/xhr-simple-request - Uses XHR object to make a request